TechnicalOtter/markdown-it-tufte/README.md

 ## Installation & Setup

-> [!WARNING]
-> This plugin is still pre-1.0.0.
->
-> Much of the syntax and structure is still subject to change, as I learn how to create a robust Markdown-It plugin!

 Install using your favorite package manager.
 You can then import and register the plugin using the standard markdown-it flow:

 ```javascript